astropy/halotools/README.md

 ---

-## Staying up to date
+## Asking questions and staying up-to-date

-There is a Halotools google group that you can sign up for to receive notifications of new releases, and also to ask questions:
+If you would like to receive notifications of new code releases, sign up for the google group

 https://groups.google.com/forum/#!forum/halotools

+The google group also serves as a public forum for asking questions about the code.
+You are also welcome to contact Andrew Hearin directly by email or by tagging @aphearin on GitHub.

 ---